-The 2017 street maintenance program is now substantially complete.
-We thank residents for their patience this year as we made improvements, including roadway resurfacing and reconstruction, roadway base stabilization, roadway spot repair, curb and gutter replacement, installation of ADA compliant curb ramps and other associated work.
+The City of Dublin invests each year to keep our streets in great shape.
+Dozens of streets in neighborhoods around the City will be improved this year.
+These improvements include roadway resurfacing and reconstruction, roadway base stabilization, roadway spot repair, curb and gutter replacement, installation of ADA compliant curb ramps and other associated work.

 What you need to know:

 - All work will be performed while maintaining traffic where possible.

 - Traffic will be maintained as much as possible, but drivers should expect delays due to construction activities.
 Traffic will regularly be limited to one lane during work hours.